Administration Information for CAST

 End-of-Assessment Survey

-Students in grades five and eight will complete a three-question survey that appears at the end of their test in the TDS.
+Students in grades five and eight will complete a three-question survey that appears at the end of their assessment in the TDS.
 Students in high school will complete a four-question survey.
 The survey is estimated to take an additional five minutes.
-The questions are intended to gather more information about the student’s experience with the CAST and science education in general.
+The questions are intended to gather more information about the student’s experience with CAST and science education in general.
 The responses to these survey questions will not count toward a student’s test score.
 Individual responses provided by students will be kept confidential and not shared with teachers, schools, or parents/guardians.

-Practice and Training Tests
+Practice Tests and Training Tests

 Student Accessibility Resources

-The complete list of embedded and non-embedded universal tools, designated supports, and accommodations available for the CAST can be found in the CDE California Assessment Accessibility Resources Matrix.
+The complete list of embedded and non-embedded universal tools, designated supports, and accommodations available for CAST can be found in the California Assessment Accessibility Resources Matrix.
 This document provides information for classroom teachers, English language development educators, special education teachers, and instructional assistants to use in assigning the appropriate accessibility resources to students.

-Tests will include embedded and non-embedded universal tools, designated supports, and accommodations.
+Assessments will include embedded and non-embedded universal tools, designated supports, and accommodations.